 It’s amazing to me how the oft-overlooked cauliflower has risen to prominence lately.
 I mean, yes, cauliflower is a delicious vegetable in its own right.
 Simply steamed, roasted in a casserole, mashed, or even tucked into those California-Style veggie blends you can pick up for a quick side in the freezer section.
 But using it as a sub for rice or other grains is pure genius for reducing gut bloating carbohydrates and producing even and consistent glycemic levels.
+And it’s as easy as 1-2-3 with this Lemony Parmesan Pea “Couscous”.

 I came across this method for “couscous” during a spat of pure laziness on my part.
 Normally for “cauliflower rice”, I grate the cauliflower on a box grater or use that grater attachment on the cuisinart — but they were both in the dishwasher — and here’s the lazy — I didn’t feel like washing them.